-- They are experts in niches such as experts in a neighborhood or neighborhoods, in a type of a buyer, a type of a seller, certain types of transactions as an investor or if you’re an agent you’re an expert in commercial property, investment properties and you’ve put in the time to invest into learning the expertise in that.
+- They are experts in niches such as experts in a neighborhood or neighborhoods, in a type of a buyer, a type of a seller, certain types of transactions as an investor, or if you’re an agent, you’re an expert in commercial property, investment properties and you’ve put in the time to invest into learning the expertise in that.

-These things are going to increase your pay and it’s also going to increase your ability to influence your market to work with you so you can serve them better.
+These things are going to increase your pay, and it’s also going to increase your ability to influence your market to work with you so you can serve them better.

 But, you need to move to be an authority to really win

-There’s going to be a lot of tacticians in this next phase of the real estate industry that are going to get pushed out of the market.
+There are going to be a lot of tacticians in this next phase of the real estate industry that are going to get pushed out of the market.
 Technology is going to gobble up those people.

 How do you get to have people know who you are?

-The way to bridge that gap between expert and authority and increase your pay, decrease your risk in the market, increase your ability to stay and thrive in this market change while these two segments, tacticians and experts, have a tougher time and they start to go downhill is you need become an authority.
+The way to bridge that gap between expert and authority and increase your pay, decrease your risk in the market, and increase your ability to stay and thrive in this market change while these two segments, tacticians and experts, have a tougher time and they start to go downhill is you need become an authority.